|Schedule||Fees||Prizes||How to enter||Registrations||Rules||Previous Opens||Accommodation|

 The London Open is conducted according to British Go Association Rules, broadly as follows:

 |Playing time||90 minutes if either player is 19 kyu or stronger, 60 minutes otherwise|

 |Handicap||McMahon difference - 1 (where required)|

-NOTE: All players are required to be familiar with the Canadian Overtime procedure:
+Players are required to be familiar with the Canadian Overtime Procedure (pdf).

-If you do not think your GoR is accurate – if, for example, you are a quickly improving kyu player who hasn't played in any recent tournaments – please state this in the Notes box on your entry form, or contact the organisers.
+If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn't played in any recent tournaments) – please state this in the Notes box on your entry form, or contact us.

 The tournament is receiving support from the City of London Go Club, the Central London Go Club, the British Go Association and other sponsors.

 ISH offers accommodation on site in single, twin, triple, 4-bedded, and multi-bedded rooms.
 Tournament participants will be entitled to a discount.
 Quieter single and double rooms are available at the Mary Trevellan Hall (MTH) which is an annex to the main ISH site situated about a 10 minutes walk away.
 Ask to be placed in MTH if you wish for peace on New Year’s Eve.

 Enquiries should go to ISH (not us) by email or telephone (+44 20 7631 8310) mentioning you are a participant in the Go tournament.
 While you can use their booking system they will not be able to identify you as a tournament participant so you will not receive the discount.